xrazis/haris.razis.com/content/posts/cappadocia.md

 We then headed towards Balat and Fener to grab a coffee and explore the picturesque backstreets.

 {{< figure src="/posts/cappadocia/PXL_20241024_084310324.MP.webp"
-attr="The grand bazaar is not for the agoraphobic." width=100%
+caption="The grand bazaar is not for the agoraphobic." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4443.webp"
-attr="Balat has a distinctive feel due to the colorful houses and their architecture." width=100%
+caption="Balat has a distinctive feel due to the colorful houses and their architecture." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241024_125806.webp"
-attr="Again and again, behind the facade, patched walls and torn shoes would prevail." width=100%
+caption="Again and again, behind the facade, patched walls and torn shoes would prevail." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241024_140818144.webp"
-attr="The public boat transfer system is probably the fastest way to move from one side of the Bosporus to the other." width=100%
+caption="The public boat transfer system is probably the fastest way to move from one side of the Bosporus to the other." width=100%
  >}}